abreis/swift-gissumo/doc/Statistics.md

 Statistics Hooks
 ================
 This is a list of available statistics hooks and what enabling each does.
-Three types of hooks are possible, based on their collection times:
+Four types of hooks are possible, based on their collection times:

 - Interval: data is collected periodically as defined by `collectionInterval`.
 - End: data is collected when the simulation ends.
 - Trigger: data is collected when a specific event occurs (e.g.: a car parks).
+- Immediate: same as 'Trigger', but the data is written to disk immediately.
+Useful for debugging and tracing.

 Available hooks: